 Originally from Canada, Sarah spent a number of years at the Canadian Broadcasting Corporation as a producer for numerous national shows, including This Morning, Sunday Morning and Richler on Radio.
 She also spent five years as a television field producer for TVOntario.

 Producer, State of Wonder

 Before joining OPB, Aaron was senior editor at Portland Monthly, where he orchestrated the magazine's arts coverage and wrote narrative features.
-He has filed stories for Radiolab, This American Life, and Out Magazine, and he spent a number of polyphonic years directing publicity for the band Pink Martini.
+He has filed stories for Radiolab, This American Life, NPR, and Out Magazine.
+Aaron has masters degrees in journalism and science writing from Columbia University and a degree in religious studies from Grinnell College, and he spent a number of polyphonic years directing publicity for the band Pink Martini.